 - progicnet: Probabilistic logic and probabilistic networks (Leverhulme 2006-8)

 - caOBNET: Objective Bayesian nets for integrating cancer knowledge: a systems biology approach (2006-11)

 - Causality and the interpretation of probability in the social and health sciences (BA 2006)

 - The Centre for Reasoning is an interdisciplinary hub for research on reasoning, inference and method at the University of Kent.

-- The Reasoner is a monthly gazette on reasoning that we edit in the department.
+- The Reasoner is a monthly gazette on reasoning that we founded.

 - The Reasoning Club, is a global network of allied centres, institutes and groups.